-That high frame rate is routinely utilised by 4K video games that need to track lots of different objects like whizzing bullets or speedy enemies – most films are made in 24fps, and television programmes are 25fps (or 30fps if the show is made in the USA).
+That high frame rate is most commonly utilised by video games that need to track lots of different objects such as whizzing bullets or speedy enemies – most films are made in 24fps, and television programmes are 25fps (or 30fps if the show is made in the USA).

-A few years after the launch of HDMI 2.0, a small update, HDMI 2.0a, made the link between televisions and players capable of carrying HDR (High Dynamic Range) information as well, with HDMI 2.0b coming soon afterwards with support for HLG (Hybrid Log Gamma).
+A few years after the launch of HDMI 2.0, a small update, HDMI 2.0a, was launched to add support for HDR (High Dynamic Range).
+HDMI 2.0b followed shortly after with added support for the specific HLG (Hybrid Log Gamma) HDR format.
 Until now, that’s been the top standard for most consumers.

 What does HDMI 2.1 do?

-Essentially, HDMI 2.1 has the capability to double-down on what HDMI 2.0a can manage.
-2.1-standard cables will be able to easily outstrip the 4K limit, sending a maximum of 10K content at 120fps down the pipe.
+Essentially, HDMI 2.1 has the capability to double-down on what HDMI 2.0 can manage.
+2.1-standard connections will be able to easily outstrip the 4K limit, sending a maximum of 10K content at 120fps down the pipe.

 All those extra pixels – six times that of standard 4K video – require greater bandwidth to send the information across.
 HDMI 2.1 cables are up to the task, with an upper limit of 48Gbps (Gigabits per second) rather than 18Gbps.

 HDMI 2.1 supports Dynamic HDR at 4K/120fps and 8K/60fps.
-This allows the television to adjust its picture based on frame-by-frame information in the manner Dolby Vision and HDR10+ operate.
-Since a dark landscape might have different contrast requirements to that of a brighter scene, the ability to make instant adjustments should mean your movies and TV shows look their best.
+This allows the television to adjust its picture based on frame-by-frame information in the manner of Dolby Vision and HDR10+.
+Since dark landscapes might have different contrast requirements to that of brighter scenes, the ability to make instant adjustments should mean your movies and TV shows look their best.

-The new standard has a few more improvements, too – it should, for instance, reduce the amount of time it takes to go from blank screen to content, thanks to a feature called QMS (Quick Media Switching).
+The new standard has a few more improvements, too – it can, for instance, reduce the amount of time it takes to go from blank screen to content, thanks to a feature called QMS (Quick Media Switching).

-Finally, HDMI 2.1 also support eARC – an update to the ARC (Audio Return Channel) connection which will let you send DTS:X and Dolby Atmos soundtracks from your TV to your audio system, helping you get greater (and more convenient) audio excitement from compatible movies and shows.
+Finally, HDMI 2.1 also supports eARC – an update to the ARC (Audio Return Channel) connection that will let you send DTS:X and Dolby Atmos soundtracks from your TV to your audio system in the highest possible quality, adding a higher degree of quality to an already very convenient feature.

 Do I have to buy a new television?

 It depends on what you’re looking to use HDMI 2.1 for.
-With regards to eARC, a product doesn't need HDMI 2.1 sockets to support some of its features.
+As mentioned, HDMI 2.1 isn't always required for a feature such as eARC.
 It depends on the product and if it's using compatible hardware that can accept the necessary firmware update.
 Likewise, there are TVs (and monitors) that will support VRR via HDMI 2.0 sockets, although those are fairly few and far between.